 Place 1⁄2 cup of the coconut water (or green tea) in the blender, followed by the cantaloupe, honeydew, cucumber, lettuce, spinach, lime, and ice cubes.
-Select the SMOOTHIE setting; or blend using VARIABLE SPEED CONTROL, gradually increasing the speed to SPEED 10, and blending until smooth.
+Select the SMOOTHIE setting; or blend on MANUAL, gradually increasing the speed to SPEED 10, and blending until smooth.
 Use the tamper as needed to stir the mixture or to add up to 1⁄2 cup more coconut water (or green tea) and blend longer.